• 📖 Cover

 Pitfall: choosing the wrong linkage for your data’s shape.
 Single linkage is prone to chaining — it will happily merge two compact groups through a thin bridge of outlier points.
 Ward linkage assumes roughly spherical, equal-variance clusters.
 For data with elongated clusters or very unequal cluster sizes, average linkage or complete linkage may be more appropriate.
 Visualize the dendrogram and the resulting scatter plot to check that the clusters look sensible.

-Try It! — Hierarchical vs. K-Means
+Exercise: Hierarchical vs. K-Means

 K-Means vs. Hierarchical: When to Use Which?